Caesar Must Die: Critical response

 Caesar Must Die has an approval rating of 92% on review aggregator website Rotten Tomatoes, based on 50 reviews, and an average rating of 7.5/10.
 The website's critical consensus states: "An ultra-immersive experience that captures the senses and boggles the mind, this leaves no room to question that Caesar Must Die".
 Metacritic assigned the film a weighted average score of 77 out of 100, based on 20 critics, indicating "generally favorable reviews".

-Critics praised the use of actual prisoners in the film, saying it brought a higher intensity to the piece.
+Critics praised the use of actual prisoners in the film, saying it added greater intensity to the piece.
 Filmed largely in black-and-white, it has been described as a "deeply humanist film" that "blends gentle humour with an emotional punch".
 Paolo Taviani said that he hoped moviegoers would "say to themselves or even those around them... that even a prisoner with a dreadful sentence, even a life sentence, is and remains a human being".
 Vittorio Taviani read out the names of the cast.
 The Hollywood Reporter described the outcome as "a major upset".
 Der Spiegel said it was a "very conservative selection".
 Der Tagesspiegel criticised the outcome, saying that the "jury shunned almost all the contemporary films that were admired or hotly debated at an otherwise pretty remarkable festival".